tomhartke/knowledge-graph-from-GPT/README.md

      - The ultimate embedding connection strength is then the statistical weight of the upper confidence bound beta distribution below the observed connection strength.
    - Step 3: Gather long range connection embeddings based on the metric from step 2.
      - This is once again somewhat complicated, but probably more necessary.
+     - (Need to write up the description here still)
 3. Card embedding based on concepts
 ![Alt text](docs/CardEmbedding.jpg?raw=true "Optional")
     - The card embedding is a weighted sum of the concept embedding vectors from the concepts identified in the card.